jthegedus/svelte-adapter-firebase/README.md

 }
 ```

-To correctly lookup the `blog` site, `hostingSite` will need to be set in
+To correctly lookup the `blog` site, `target` will need to be set in
 `svelte.config.js`:

 ```js